Premium Rates

 Experience rates, also called computed rates, are assigned to employers who have paid wages for a sufficient number of quarters as of June 30 of the year prior to the new rate year.
 Most employers will have an experience rate after their first year of activity in Colorado.

-What to Know About Your 2025 UI Rate Notice
+What to Know About Your 2026 UI Rate Notice

-- 2025 Rates
+- Calculating Employer Rates

-- Support Rate Calculation
+- Support Rate Allocations

 - Employment Support Fund (ESF)